|1. Born January 11th 1956 in Roosendaal, Netherlands.

 be hot in summer (>110°F / 42°C) but at night it cools off.
 We

-all received the “Green Card” in 2000.
+all received the “Green Card” in 2000 and became US citizens in 2016.
 Don’t plan to move away in the next

 100 years.
 Also moved Cichlid Press to here.
 It is still a mom-and-pop